Abandoned & Little-Known Airfields:

 Construction to redevelop the airport property started later the same year.

-In the 1994 USGS aerial view, portions of the northern half of the former runway & its parallel taxiway still remained intact,
+In the 1994 USGS aerial view, portions of the northern half of Meadowlark's former runway & its parallel taxiway still remained intact,

 although the majority of the airport property had been cleared for redevelopment.

-The March 2004 USGS aerial photo shows that not a trace remains of the former Meadowlark Airport.
+A 2016 aerial view looking north shows that no trace remains of Meadowlark Airport.

 Thanks to Scott Saylor for pointing out this airfield.